-This is common, but means your plant is too hot or is being overly watered.
+This is common but means your plant is too hot or is being overly watered.
 Move it into a cooler area and ease off the watering and you should see a huge difference.

 As long as you’re looking after them correctly, they can live for over 10 years.

-Rubber plants are relatively common, so you’ll be able to find most varieties in any garden centre.
+Rubber plants are relatively common, so you’ll be able to find most varieties in any garden center.
 A multitude of online shops also sell rubber plants.
 Prices vary, depending on variety and size, but the smaller plants start at around $35, and the larger ones can be up to $140.

-Soil containing one part peat, one part pine bark and one part sand is the best for growth and nutrition.
+Soil containing one part peat, one part pine bark, and one part sand is the best for growth and nutrition.